creode/jigsaw-tech-test/README.md

 You can use any frameworks, libraries or preprocessors you wish in order to complete this task.

+We are not looking at how much you can do in a short time frame or expecting you to complete the entire page but we will be looking at the following criteria:

+ - How you approach the task
+ - How you structure your code
+ - How responsive your code is (does it work across Mobile, Table and Desktop).

 ## Deliverables

- - A zipped up folder containing the work you have done for this task
+ - A zipped up folder containing the work you have done for this task (or a link to a git repository if you prefer).
  - A brief write-up of any key decisions you made (and why!) and details of any bits you didn't manage to add within the 2 - 3 hours time but you'd like to.

 All the deliverables should be emailed to guy.weston@creode.co.uk once you have finished.